tozo golden x1

 Here’s where the Balanced Armature drivers shine.
 Vocals and instruments sound crisp and detailed, making these great for podcasts, acoustic tracks, and classical music.
 But if you’re a basshead, you might find them a tad light on thump.
 EQ tweaks help, but don’t expect skull-rattling lows.

 For calls, the mics are good but not amazing.
-In windy conditions, my voice got a little choppy, but indoors, no complaints.
+In windy conditions, my voice became a little choppy, but indoors, there were no complaints.

 Looking for more options?
 Check out our Poounur Wireless Earbuds Review to see how they stack up against other budget earbuds.